MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 "Names, Security Descriptors and Device Classes " on page 6 of the *January February 2017 The NT Insider Newsletter* published by [OSR](http://www.osr.com).

-**Security Identifiers (SIDs) Risk Hierarchy**
+**Security Identifiers (SIDs) risk hierarchy**

-The following section describes the risk hierarchy of the common security identifiers (SIDs) used in driver code.
-For general information about SDDL, see [SDDL for Device Objects](https://msdn.microsoft.com/library/windows/hardware/ff563667), [SID Strings](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379602.aspx) and [SDDL String Syntax](https://msdn.microsoft.com/en-us/library/cc230374.aspx).
+The following section describes the risk hierarchy of the common SIDs used in driver code.
+For general information about SDDL, see [SDDL for Device Objects](https://msdn.microsoft.com/library/windows/hardware/ff563667), [SID Strings](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379602.aspx), and [SDDL String Syntax](https://msdn.microsoft.com/en-us/library/cc230374.aspx).

-It is important to understand that if lower privilege callers are allowed to access the kernel code risk is increased.
+It is important to understand that if lower privilege callers are allowed to access the kernel, code risk is increased.
 In this summary diagram, the risk increases as you allow lower privilege SIDs access to your driver functionality.

 ```
 SY (System)